gluon-lang/gluon/README.md

 ## Goals/Features
 These goals may change or be refined over time as I experiment with what is possible to with the language.

+* **Embeddable** - Similiar to [Lua][Lua] it is meant to be able to be included in another program which can use the virtual machine to extend its own functionality.

 * **Statically typed** - It currently uses the Hindley-Milner type system with some extensions.

 * **Tiny** - The language should be as small as possible while still remaining practical.
 As having a static typesystem already demands a good chunk of extra code it becomes even more important to have a very small set of features as every feature added is likely to need code added to the parser, typechecker as well as the compiler causing even small additions to add a larger amount of code than it would in a dynamic language.